How To Plan Your Day: Five Time Management Principles To Help You Thrive

 Remember that living by a rhythm allows you to be flexible and take care of your priorities with less stress so take advantage of that flexibility!

-In episode 34 of the All in a Homeschool Day podcast, Jamie Erickson reminds us of the importance of having routines and rhythms in our day instead of rigid schedules.
-Listen in and learn how she implements routines and rhythms into her homeschool including establishing benchmarks and using themed days.
+In episode 34 of the podcast, Jamie Erickson reminds us of the importance of having routines and rhythms in our day instead of rigid schedules.
+Listen in and learn how she implements routines and rhythms into her home including establishing benchmarks and using themed days.

 4. Reduce Distractions